apache/skywalking-website/content/blog/2024-010-15-introduce-r3-to-recognition-restful-url/index.md

 #### Version API

-In real-world scenarios, we often encounter URLs with multiple versions.
+In real-world scenarios, we often encounter URIs with multiple versions.
 R3 addresses this by ensuring that if a specified path contains a `v\\d+` parameter (indicating version information), that part would not be parameterized.
-For example, the following URLs will be separately parsed into `/test/v1/{var}` and `/test/v999/{var}`.
+For example, the following URIs will be separately parsed into `/test/v1/{var}` and `/test/v999/{var}`.

 * /test/v1/cbf11b02ea464447b507e8852c32190a
 * /test/v1/5e363a4a18b7464b8cbff1a7ee4c91ca